sanderkohnstamm/mavshark/README.md

 #### Why a heartbeat

 Mavrouter will only route traffic with a header.system_id to a connection that is sending messages with that system_id.
 So sending the same heartbeat as a receiving system_id will allow for sniffing all their incoming messages.
+Note that all messages from the drone get sent towards the connection untill mavrouter correctly registers the connection as the drones group when sending heartbeats with the drones id.
+This takes some seconds.
 Also, if SnifferSysId is set in mavrouter and a connection sends a heartbeat with that system_id, that connection will receive all traffic.

 #### Why output to binary or .txt